jgcarrillo/fct-control-vuejs/README.md

 - Add or update the user data
 - Add new task
 - Search for a specific task by task title
-- Filter task by column: number of task, title (alphabetically) or date

 This application uses **Vuex** to manage the internal storage of the tasks as well as the user data and the search term input.